omegasemantic/omegasemantic.github.io/_pages/vim.md

 ###  The Evil Twins taunt Vim and The Queen of the Night tries to help

 > We see a magical forest glen.
 We meet VIM, who is painting at an easel.
 We see the QUEEN OF THE NIGHT watching on from the side.
-What does VIM yearn for?
-Love?
-Identity?
 The EVIL TWINS jump up to yell taunts at VIM.
 They run away laughing.
 The QUEEN OF THE NIGHT approaches.

 We are now in the forest.
 Lo!
 We meet VIM
 A FAIRY, a CHANGELING, who could not fit in